physiii/radio-mapper/README.md

 # Objective
 To setup a cluser of capture devices (Raspberry Pi + SDR) across the city recording IQ values.
-Then have a public facing website [radio-mapper.org](https://radio-mapper.org) that aggregates processed IQ data to give you a google map location of radio sources.
+Then have a public facing website [radio-mapper.org](https://radio-mapper.org) that aggregates processed IQ data to give you a google map location of radio sources and filters.

 ## Research